HardlyDifficult/Tutorials/Chapter2.md

 It's optional.
 Anytime you make a change which includes some speed, such as walking, we multiply by the time elapsed so motion is smooth even when the frame rate may not be.
 While using FixedUpdate, the time passed between calls is always the same - so Time.fixedDeltaTime is essentially a constant.

-If speed is beinging processed in an Update, you must multiply by Time.deltaTime for a smooth experience.
+If speed is being processed in an Update, you must multiply by Time.deltaTime for a smooth experience.
 While in FixedUpdate, you could opt to not use Time.fixedDeltaTime, however leaving it out may lead to some confusion as fields which are configured for FixedUpdate may have a different order of magnitude than fields configured for use in Update.

 Additionaly you may choose to adjust the time interval between FixedUpdate calls while optimizing your game.
 By consistently multiplying by the delta time, you can adjust the interval for FixedUpdate without changing the game play.